ajeetraina/surrealdb-agentic-compose/README.md

 - **🏷️ Automatic Keyword Extraction**: LLM-powered keyword inference from agent outputs
 - **📊 Multi-Model Storage**: Leverages SurrealDB's document, graph, and vector capabilities

+## Why SurrealDB for AI Agents

+- Agents need to remember conversations, context, and state
+- Graph Relationships for Multi-Agent Systems
+- Agents can subscribe to changes (WebSocket support)
+- When one agent updates data, others are notified instantly.

 ## 🏗️ Architecture

 ```